E-r-1-c/networking-labs/03-network-services/03-dns-name-resolution/README.md

 ![Failed Resolution](./images/05-failed-resolution.png)

-The client could no longer resolve the hostname, even though the network and web server were still available by IP address.
+The client could no longer resolve the hostname, even though the web server was still reachable directly at `192.168.20.10`.

-The DNS record was then restored and normal name resolution returned.
+The DNS record was restored after the test and normal name resolution returned.

 ---